Nikhil-Pahwa/typescript-sample-app/README.md

 # About
-This is boilerplate for Typescript.
+This is a boilerplate for Typescript.

 ## Prerequisite
-* ts-node
+* 'ts-node' (Optional):
 To install ts-node run command `npm install ts-node -g`

-* typescript
+* 'typescript'
 Require typescript > v2.0 , run command `npm install typescript -g`

 ## Debug and run typescript
+First approach to run the typescript file
 * Select the ts file that you want to execute.
-* Select the debug panel from left section and click start debugging ( The green play icon at the top).
+* Select the debug panel from left section and click start debugging ( The green play icon at the top ).
 * Apply the debug point to debug

 Second approach to run the typescript file